troyrusso/RashomonActiveLearning1/README.md

 ## Setup

-Python 3.9.18 was used in both the local and high-performance computing cluster simulations.
+Python 3.9.18 was used in both the local and high-performance computing (HPC) cluster simulations.
 The following packages were used:

 - `argparse` (version 1.1)
 - `importlib` (part of Python standard library)